-Mercifully, a few days following my arrest, I got a call from the Public Defender’s Office offering me a job.
-As a single mother with two small children, I had no choice but to pull myself up by my bootstraps, hold my head up high and walk back in the courtroom.
-I would spend the next 5 years advocating for other addicts as a defense attorney as I worked on my own addiction through therapy and spirituality.
+Mercifully, shortly after my arrest, I received a call from the Public Defender’s Office offering me job.
+So less than a month later, I held my head high and I walked back into the courtroom.
+I would spend the next 5 years advocating for other addicts in my work as a defense attorney.
+It was some of the most meaningful work of my life.

 In those first days, the white hot shame of my experience is what kept me sober, but eventually through years of therapy and my faith in God, sobriety has become the foundation of my entire life.
 Over these last 11 years, I have slowly rebuilt my life brick by brick, learning to love every broken piece of myself, reassembling it with compassion, honesty, and finally acceptance.
 Healing my addiction was a long hard road.
 For many years, I did not even celebrate the annniversary of my sobriety, but I have learned that to fully heal from our past we must own all of our story, even the ugly parts.
 My strong faith, the happy, healhty wife and mom I am today, the courage to open my law firm – none of that would exist without that broken mess of a girl on the floor of the jail.

 Today I am grateful for the lessons I’ve learned from my experience.
 It has given me a deeper sense of compassion for my clients.
 I know I am a better attorney because I’ve stood in their shoes.
 It has also brought me closer to God.
 I believe our wounds are sacred, because it is in the broken places within ourselves that we most come to know God.
 And our wounds become our wisdom, if we let them.